cscorley/dissertation/chapters/4_results/2_dit.md

 There is an improvement in favor of historical simulation in MRR for only 1 of the 6 systems, which is statistically significant at $p<0.01$.
 Two of the 5 results in favor of batch changesets were statistically significant.
+We note that \pig, in favor of snapshots over batch changesets with statistical significance for \done, is statistically significant in favor of historical simulation over batch changesets for \dtwo.

-Overall, batch changesets performs better than a full historical simulation, but is not statistically significant.
+Comparing all systems at once by combining all effectiveness measures, batch changesets performs better than a full historical simulation, but is not statistically significant.
 This suggests that under historical simulation, the accuracy of the DIT will fluctuate as a project evolves, which may indicate a more accurate evaluation is possible with a historical simulation.
-Again, this aligns with the result we see for FLT in the previous section.
+This aligns with the result we see for FLT in the previous section.

 \begin{framed}
     \textbf{\dtwo}: